Sidhant-gupta07/Sidhant-gupta07/README.md

 - 🌱 I’m currently learning **Database and BaaS**

-- 🤝 I’m looking for a job role **Fronted Developer, React Developer**
+- 🤝 I’m looking for a job role **Fronted Developer, React Developer, Web Developer**

 - 👨‍💻 All of my projects are available at [https://github.com/Sidhant-gupta07](https://github.com/Sidhant-gupta07)